hexagontk/hexagon/hexagon_site/pages/create_services.md

 # From a Maven Archetype

-TODO Document.
-Explain how archetypes can be used to also generate Gradle projects.
+TODO Explain how archetypes can be used to also generate Gradle projects.

 [Gradle Starter]: https://github.com/hexagonkt/gradle_starter
 [Maven Starter]: https://github.com/hexagonkt/maven_starter